staticafi/symbiotic/docs/index.md

 ### Symbiotic Components

 Components of Symbiotic can be found at <https://github.com/staticafi> with the only exception of the slicer, that can be found at <https://github.com/mchalupa/dg> (it will be moved to _staticafi_ in the future though).
-All parts of Symbiotic are open-source projects and are licensed under various open-source licenses (GPL, MIT license, University of Illinois Open Source license)
+All parts of Symbiotic are open-source projects and are licensed under various open-source licenses (mainly MIT license, Apache-2.0, University of Illinois Open Source license)

 ## Contact